SergeyFedorchenko/aml2025-group-19/PROBLEMSETTING.md

 Model Choice

 ### Model Choice
-We conducted an extensive comparative study of several image-to-image translation architectures, including Pix2Pix, CUT, and attention-augmented variants of CycleGAN.
+We conducted an extensive comparative study of several image-to-image translation architectures, including Pix2Pix and attention-augmented variants of CycleGAN.
 Through empirical evaluation of already acquired results, we found that classic CycleGAN offered the best trade-off between training stability, simplicity, and controllability for our task.
-This informed our decision to retain CycleGAN as the backbone, while focusing our improvements on loss design and data refinement rather than structural overhauls.
+This informed our decision to retain CycleGAN with the ResNet as the backbone, while focusing our improvements on loss design and data refinement rather than structural overhauls.